On the other hand, the backend is more concerned with the business logic and the data aspect of a web application.

 You have the backend specialists, who would be well-versed in server-side implementation say for example one of the languages used for server-side implementation.

-You would have a data specialist who would be mostly concerned with the data basis and data persistence aspect of the web development.
+You would have a data specialist who would be mostly concerned with the data basis and data persistence aspect of the Hire dedicated web developer.

 Growing trends towards full stack development